aseedb/CryoVesNet-Manuscript/manuscript.md

 The source code and data for this manuscript are available at <https://github.com/aseedb/synaptic_tomo_ms>.

 ### Code availability
-CryoVesNet is available on GitHub at...
+CryoVesNet is available on GitHub at <https://github.com/Zuber-group/CryoVesNet>

 ## Author contributions